 Paper developers allow the latent exposed image to become visible to the naked eye and form part of a processing workflow along with a stop bath and fixer.
 Read our guides, for more information on picking the right paper for you or which chemistry to choose

-When shopping for photo chemistry always check the application.
-We produce a range of photo chemistry including stop baths, fixers, toners, wetting agents as well as film developers.
+When shopping for photo chemicals always check the application.
+We produce a range of photo chemicals including stop baths, fixers, toners, wetting agents as well as paper and film developers.
 Film developers are specifically used to process films and are not to be used on paper or for printing (unless specifically stated).

 Developers for Printing / Processing Paper

 We have a broad range of both liquid and powder concentrate developers which are all compatible with our resin coated and fibre base paper products.
 Depending which developer is used, the image tones can vary from neutral to warm.

 We have a range of 6 developers suitable for processing paper.
 Below is a short overview of each and what they are best suited to: